About Dr. Moses L. James III, LPC, NCC, ACS

 From 2005 to present, Dr. James continued to work a psychotherapist along with working as an intensive case manager, mental health counselor at a homeless shelter, intensive outpatient therapist, and volunteered at both the psychiatric ER and psychiatric inpatient unit as a senior primary therapist.
 Issues and concerns addressed with individuals during the aforesaid time to present include anxiety, depression, relationship issues, trauma, family counseling, anger, mood disorders, and behavioral issues.

-Dr. James is a member of the American Psychological Association (APA), American Counseling Association (ACA), National Association of Cognitive Behavioral Therapists (NACBT), and National Board for Certified Counselors (NBCC).
+Dr. James is a member of the American Psychological Association (APA), the American Counseling Association (ACA), the National Association of Cognitive Behavioral Therapists (NACBT), and the National Board for Certified Counselors (NBCC).

 Mission Statement